maythaswang/texture_patisserie/README.md

 | ---- | --- | ---- |
 | ![4.4.0][shield-current-blender-version] | ![v0.0.2][shield-version-0.0.2] | ![compatible][shield-compatible] |

-**Quick note:** Right now the baking process is a blocking call, meaning that there will be a bit of freezing when baking, do not panick for the system is not actually crashing.

 ## Supported Features

 |Name                                          | Description | Version | Status|